andrew/ultimate-awesome/README.md

 - [awesome-movie](https://github.com/nightink/awesome-movie) - Awesome movie.
 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.
 - [awesome-bots](https://github.com/Raniazy/awesome-bots) - An Awesome repository around Bots.
-- [awesome-meshtastic](https://github.com/SignalGap/awesome-meshtastic) - A curated list of useful resources, tools, tutorials, projects, and community contributions related to the Meshtastic open-source mesh communication project.
-Whether you're a beginner or advanced user, this list helps you explore and get the most out of your Meshtastic devices.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-image-synthesis](https://github.com/victarry/awesome-image-synthesis) - Collection of papers in image synthesis with paper graph.